 As NFL betting gains further acceptance and legalization around the nation, access to futures bets presents one of the easiest ways to jump on a trend early for a return.
-With the release of the projected NFL win totals and the NFL’s full schedule release around the corner, here are some of our 2022 NFL win total best bets based on the current predictions.
+With training camp set to begin and projected NFL win totals are tweaked as money comes in, here are some of our 2022 NFL win total best bets based on the current predictions.

 The NFL free agency period caused a seismic shift around the NFL landscape.
-The league we watched last season is far different than the one we will see in five short months.
+The league we watched last season is far different than the one we will shortly see.
 Thanks to retirements, un-retirements, trades, and signings, the balance of power has shifted in the NFL — so have the NFL odds.
-The NFL Draft further helped to re-shift the odds as holes in rosters were filled with some of the top prospects leaving college.
+The NFL draft further helped to re-shift the odds as holes in rosters were filled with some of the top prospects leaving college.
 However, it remains a rather balanced league, making every Sunday an arduous task to get a win.

 Also, the AFC, especially the AFC West, is stacked.
 Not only are nine AFC teams listed with a 9.0+ win total prediction, but the AFC West is going to be a gauntlet, with the Chiefs (10.5), Broncos (10), and Chargers (10) all predicted with double-digit wins.
 Plus, the Raiders, now with Davante Adams and Chandler Jones, are sitting at 8.5 wins, the highest “bottom feeder” of any division in football.